Offset Mortgage Meaning

-- Saving of Interest on Mortgage: This type of mortgage is used to set off the liability of loan with the amount in a savings bank account and that savings bank accounts amount would be first set off against principal of loan and interest will be calculated on balance amount hence it gives the benefit of tax saving of interest on saving account and benefit of interest on the mortgage loan.
+- Saving of Interest on Mortgage: This type of mortgage is used to set off the liability of loan with the amount in a savings bank account and that savings bank accounts amount would be first set off against the principal of the loan, and interest will be calculated on balance amount hence it gives the benefit of tax saving of interest on saving account and benefit of interest on the mortgage loan.

-- Allow to Withdraw and Deposit Money from Saving Account: Here, the saving account balance is used to offset the loan and at important benefit is saving account is not blocked for deposits and withdrawals so the borrower can withdraw or deposit the amount to the savings bank account.
+- Allow to Withdraw and Deposit Money from Saving Account: Here, the saving account balance is used to offset the loan, and at important benefit is saving account is not blocked for deposits and withdrawals so the borrower can withdraw or deposit the amount to the savings bank account.